 The USGA has major changes coming to the Rules of Golf in 2019.
 But a different modification is coming down the pipeline this year.

-The governing body announced on Monday that it is ditching its 18-hole playoff format for its Open championships in favor of a two-hole aggregate.
+The governing body announced in February that it is ditching its 18-hole playoff format for its Open championships in favor of a two-hole aggregate.
 If a tie remains, the players will go to sudden death.

 "Golf really in this day and age has gotten to the point where everyone wanted to see a Sunday finish," said Mike Davis, executive director of the USGA, in a video statement.
 "And based on that, we've made the decision we're going to make this change to all four Open championships that we play, and starting this year we are going to a two-hole aggregate playoff."

 Davis said the amendment comes after consulting with various stakeholders in the tournament, such as players, officials, volunteers, and the broadcast, and helps maintain the excitement generated in the final round.

 "When we looked at it, studied a lot of data, there is no right or wrong way to determine a tie in stroke play," Davis said.
 "Two holes will allow a player to recover from any single mistake, and at the same time, provide a memorable, and perhaps dramatic, experience for all involved.”